tpo-krobin13/tpo-krobin13-td_project04_OOP_Game/README.md

 ### ** Win Quotes
 When you win the game, the final screen will randomly select one of the more than five quotes for the occasion.
 Enjoy

-### ** Loss Quotes
-When you lose the game, the final screen will randomly select one of the more than five quotes for the occasion.
-Enjoy